mikael-s-persson/templight/README.md

 ## Inspecting the profiles

-Currently, there is no up-to-date or actively maintained application to view or inspect the profiles.

 Any contribution or work towards such an application is more than welcomed!
 The formats of the traces being text-based and using fairly standard markup languages will hopefully facilitate the development of such applications.

-The [Templar application](https://github.com/schulmar/Templar) was one such early attempt at writing such an application.
+The [Templar application](https://github.com/schulmar/Templar) was one application that allows the user to open and inspect the traces produced by Templight.

 ## Credits